Victor Scott II

-Victor Dwanyne Scott II (born February 12, 2001) is an American professional baseball center fielder for the St. Louis Cardinals of Major League Baseball (MLB).
+Victor Dwanyne Scott II (born February 12, 2001) is an American professional baseball outfielder for the St. Louis Cardinals of Major League Baseball (MLB).
 He made his MLB debut in 2024.

 Amateur career

 Scott attended McEachern High School in Powder Springs, Georgia, and West Virginia University, where he played college baseball for the West Virginia Mountaineers.
 In the summers of 2020 and 2021, he played summer league baseball for the Fond du Lac Dock Spiders of the Northwoods League.
 In 2022, he played with the Cotuit Kettleers of the Cape Cod Baseball League.
+As a redshirt junior at West Virginia in 2022, Scott played in 55 games and hit .278 with six home runs, 47 RBI, and 38 stolen bases.

 Professional career

 Minor leagues

 The St. Louis Cardinals selected Scott in the fifth round of the 2022 MLB draft.
 The Cardinals assigned Scott to the Palm Beach Cardinals of the Single–A Florida State League in 2022.